One of the states in the US having a lot of non-venomous snakes is Maryland.

 Eastern copperheads are easily identified when spotted by their remarkably distinctive color pattern.

-These types of snakes in Maryland’s bodies can be speckled black and brown or different hues of brown and white, while their heads are a brown copper color.
+These types of snakes in Maryland can have bodies that are speckled black and brown or different hues of brown and white, while their heads are brown copper.

 They only grow approximately 40 inches long and are not very big.